justasm/WindowView/README.md

 --------------
 - Images with non-standard scaled widths/heights may be translated a few pixels too far at extreme orientations.
-- Images with large/extreme aspect ratios may experience slight jitters due to sensor data inaccuracies.
-Tweaking the `NUM_FILTER_SAMPLES` and `LOW_PASS_COEFF` values in `WindowView` may reduce jitter at the expense of responsiveness.

 License
 -------